It's a field that you can add many to many relationships creating an intermediary table

-- On table mode, click on the last table header with a "+", press (F) or click on the "+" on the upper right and this will open the field creation page
+- On table mode, click on the last table header with a "+"or press (F).

 Scrolling down the connected record creation page, you'll find the option to filter the connected records.
 This way you can filter the connect table field to only show specific filtered information.

 Connected records” field is very important and useful for creating a scalable database structure.
-It can be used to create a correlation between data in a way you can easily access information on the connected record, as well as having the summary of connections.
-This is useful for purchases, sales, documentation, projects and many other different cases.:
+It can be used to create a correlation between data in a way you can easily access information on the connected record, as well as having a summary of connections.
+This is useful for purchases, sales, documentation, projects, and many other different cases.:

 - In a “Sales” flow, it can be created as a field to link the sales orders to the “Clients” table.